The second expansion pack for The Sims that allows them to party (or Partay)

 The little bugger itself (not the sim), be careful when you own this

-Whilst your sims cannot communicate with the dead, or look into the future, Instead your sims will be given a quest, of which they will be rewarded with a change of personality.
+Whilst your sims cannot communicate with the dead, or look into the future, Instead your sims will be given a mini-quest, of which they will be rewarded with a change of personality.

 Grim Reaper: Appears when a sim has died, can be pled with who will either ignore, resurrect the sim, or resurrect them as a zombie.

-Monster: Resembles Frankenstein, Should your sim drink a specific potion, they will temporally turn into a monster and will break all items on the lot and will need to be repaired, however they seem to like painting.
-If there is an easel on the lot they will paint until they turn back.
+Monster: Resembles Frankenstein, Should your sim drink a specific potion, they will temporally turn into a monster and will break all items on the lot and will need to be repaired, But they seem to like painting, If there is an easel on the lot they will paint until they turn back.

 Tragic Clown: Appears when your sims has the tragic clown painting and your sim is in a bad mood.
 If installing on a fresh install, his painting will appear on prebuilt lots.

 The tragic clown in action.
 The only advantage he brings is you can socialize with him to boost your social motive, otherwise he will become a hindrance since he will wake your sim up if they’re sleeping.

 New floors and walls have been added that allow you to theme your Sims houses as if they were from a certain period, there’s a medieval look, or a retro 50/60s look to an interpreted future theme, complete with teleports that act as stairs or spaceship-like doors.